CommanderXL/vue-template-ast-to-template/README.md

   prefix: 'foo'
 })

+// overwrite exposed methods of the transformer instance and do something you like Object.assign(transformer, {
+  genVIf (node) {
+    // do something for v-if directive
+  },
+  genVFor (node) {
+    // do something for v-for directive
+  }
+  ...
+})

-// call generate method to get the transformed template const { code } = transformer.generate(ast)
+// inject the origin vue template ast and call generate method of transformer instance to get the transformed template const { code } = transformer.generate(ast)
 ```